getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ### `before-breadcrumb`

 This function is called with an SDK specific breadcrumb object before the breadcrumb is added to the scope.
-When nothing is returned from the function the breadcrumb is dropped.
+When nothing is returned from the function, the breadcrumb is dropped.
+To pass the breadcrumb through, simply return the first argument, which contains the breadcrumb object.
 The callback typically gets a second argument (called a "hint") which contains the original object that the breadcrumb was created from to further customize what the breadcrumb should look like.

 ## Transport Options